cmpd6/cmpd6.github.io/_information/UM-campus-information.md

 Fast direct bus service is available from downtown to the Fort Garry Campus using the [Blue Rapid Transit Line](https://info.winnipegtransit.com/en/service/blue-rapid-transit/).
 Be careful to take a *University of Manitoba* destined bus, not one headed to *Saint Norbert*.
 Other bus lines connecting downtown to the campus are the 47 and the 60 lines.
 Bus lines also allow access to areas closer to the campus.
+You can use Google Maps or the [Winnipeg Transit website](https://winnipegtransit.com/navigo?mode=depart_after&dateTime=now) to obtain bus information.
+Bus fares are $3.15 in cash (drivers do not give change) or $2.80 using tickets or e-cash (the latter requires to buy a $5.00 card).

 To leave campus by bus, you will need to pick a stop.
 For instance, there are 3 buses going directly downtown: Blue, 47 and 60.
 The Blue has a [dedicated stop](https://winnipegtransit.com/stops/60675/?filterVariants=BLUE-1-D), while the 47 and 60 are at [another stop](https://winnipegtransit.com/stops/60674/?filterVariants=36-1-C,36-1-M,47-0-R,47-0-K,60-1-D).
 There are two or three additional stops serving other lines.
 All stops are close to one another.